pypyr/pypyr-docker-img/pypyr/README.md

 # using a volume mount to get at the ./pipelines dir on the host
 $ docker run -v ${PWD}:/src pypyr/pypyr simple

-# and this is how you pass further parameters like --context
+# and this is how you pass further parameters like context
 # this command looks for ./pipelines/substitutions.yaml, which is on your host.
-$ docker run -v ${PWD}:/src pypyr/pypyr substitutions --context "key1=this is key1 in context,key2=pipe"
+$ docker run -v ${PWD}:/src pypyr/pypyr substitutions "key1=this is key1 in context,key2=pipe"

 # one more time, with extra logging. . .
-$ docker run -v ${PWD}:/src pypyr/pypyr substitutions --context "key1=this is key1 in context,key2=pipe" --log 10
+$ docker run -v ${PWD}:/src pypyr/pypyr substitutions "key1=this is key1 in context,key2=pipe" --log 10
 ```

 ### Use pypyr/pypyr as a parent image